 Bonus: tips from an average Internet user

-While researching for this article, we found an article on beauty and fashion online magazine, Man Repeller, which discussed the issue of not removing mascara thoroughly before bedtime.
+While doing research for this article, we found an article on the now-defunct beauty and fashion online magazine, Man Repeller, which discussed the issue of not removing mascara thoroughly before bedtime.

 Sarah’s routine includes: